 Students may also apply directly to the Head of Course to undertake electives not listed above, providing they are at AQF level 9.

-Students who meet the prerequisite requirements and choose an internship stream in order to apply the knowledge and skills gained in this course to a professional workplace will undertake the unit BUSN20020 Business Internship and two appropriate elective units to complete their course of study.
+Students who meet the prerequisite requirements and choose an internship stream in order to apply the knowledge and skills gained in this course to a professional workplace will undertake the unit BUSN20020 Business Internship to complete their course of study.

-Students who choose, instead, to undertake the elective stream in order to enhance their career development through the study of a group of complementary units should enrol in units from the list provided below.
-Students may choose to undertake a 12 credit point BUSN20021 Research Project as part of this stream.
+Students who choose, instead, to undertake the elective stream in order to enhance their career development through the study of a group of complementary units should complete 12 credit points from the nominated elective pool below.

 |Students may choose to do any of the following:|